-- OSPF weights are assigned by network operator. - CISCO assigns, by default, a weight proportional to the inverse of the link bandwidth (Inv Cap). - If all weights are unit, the weight of a path is the number of hops in the path. - We propose a hybrid genetic algorithm to find good OSPF weights. - Memetic algorithm - Genetic algorithm with optimized crossover
+- OSPF weights are assigned by network operator. - CISCO assigns, by default, a weight proportional to the inverse of the available link bandwidth. - If all weights are unit, the cost of a path is the number of hops in the path. - We propose a genetic algorithm to find good OSPF weights.